 The Great Ocean Road, Australia

 The Great Ocean Road is arguably one of the best routes in Australia – and maybe even the world!
-Starting in Torquay (which is around 90 minutes from Melbourne’s CBD), the Great Ocean Road winds its way along the stunning Southern Ocean coastline and through old growth forests for 243km before ending in a small town called Allensford.
+Starting in Torquay (which is around 90 minutes from Melbourne’s CBD), the Great Ocean Road winds its way along the breathtaking Southern Ocean coastline and through ancient forests for 243km before ending in a small town called Allensford.
 You can do it in a day (very rushed), but we recommend 2 or 3 days minimum to really enjoy all that the region has to offer.

 Traveling the Great Ocean Road you can visit the famous 12 Apostles limestone cliffs (although last I heard there are only 6 or 7 left!), walk down Gibsons Steps to the beach, see the Loch Ard Gorge and the Bay of Islands, all of which lie along the coastline of Port Cambell National Park.
 Inland, you should keep an eye out for koalas, kangaroos and other Australian wildlife as you chase waterfalls in the Otways; or spend the days in bustling coastal towns, petty trading and sampling amazing locally produced food and drink (think seafood and breweries!).